catalyst/developing-with-cwp/slides/docs/05_CreatingATemplate.md

 ### Next

-In the next lesson we will show how to employer getter methods in your template code.
+In the next lesson we will show how to employ getter methods in your template code.
 We will learn how to add some database fields to our Landing Page, including those inherited from a parent Page class.
 We will update these database fields using the CMS.
 We will also learn what a "Getter" method is and how they work.

 [Lesson 06 - Introduction to CMS fields](06_IntroToCMSFields.md)